Signalen/signalen.org/index.md

 Signalen includes:

 * a citizen facing form with automatic category selection based on algorithmic text processing
-* the ability to combine complaints with other public space data, for example from IoT sensors on street furniture
+* the ability to combine complaints with other public space data, for example from Internet of Things (IoT) sensors on street furniture
 * an administration interface to allow report triaging and management by the control center
 * automatic alerts to city staff based on analysis of combined reports
 * automatic updates to residents about the status of their report